Setting Up Clay

 - Personal email and calendar

 - Work email and calendar

 If you have contacts in other formats—a spreadsheet, Notion, Airtable, email archives, etc.—we’re happy to import them manually to your account.
 Please send us an email, and we'll get that sorted for you.

 How to Connect Your Accounts

 During onboarding, you connected a calendar, email, and/or Twitter account.
 All our other integrations are available through the Settings page on iOS, Mac, Windows, and Web, although some can currently only be connected on certain platforms for security reasons.
 For specific instructions for each integration, check out our guide.

 Profile Icon, then

-Settings.
-Scroll down to Accounts and follow the connection flow for each account you'd like to add.
+Integrations on the right-hand side of the pop-up, scroll down to Sign In Accounts and follow the connection flow for each account you'd like to add.

 What Clay Does

 - Clay uses your integrations to populate cards with contact information, display how long you've known each other, what platforms you're connected on, and evaluate your relationship strength.